amperity/amperity-docs/amperity_reference/source/bridge.rst

        .. image:: ../../images/bridge-select-databases-and-tables.png
           :width: 500 px
-          :alt: Select databases and tables to be shared.
+          :alt: Select schemas and tables to be shared.
           :align: left
           :class: no-scaled-link

-       You may select any combination of databases and tables.
+       You may select any combination of schemas and tables.

-       If you select a database, all tables in that database will be shared, including all changes made to all tables in that database.
+       If you select a scehma, all tables in that scehma will be shared, including all changes made to all tables in that schema.

        When finished, click **Save**.
 This will open the **Download credential** dialog box, from which you will :ref:`download the credentials.share file <bridge-outbound-share-download-credentials>` that is required by the Databricks CLI when :ref:`creating a catalog in Databricks <bridge-outbound-share-add-catalog-from-share>`.